DataONEorg/dataone-web/content/learning/training.md

     in a variety of data science topics, ranging from the basics of programming in a new language to advanced computing techniques.
-As active practitioners  in advancing the field of data science, our instructors are able to incorporate the latest advancements into the curriculum.\n\nOpen to researchers and students from any discipline or sector, we offer courses at NCEAS in Santa Barbara - and welcome locals and travelers alike!
-We can also arrange a customized training at your home institution by request.\n\nDue to COVID-19 in-person training is currently postponed."
+As active practitioners  in advancing the field of data science, our instructors are able to incorporate the latest advancements into the curriculum.\n\nCurriculum at a glance"
   blocks:
   - template: columns
     num_cols: 3